-The accounting policies adopted are consistent with those of the previous year except for the adoption of the following new and amended standards, interpretations and improvements to PFRS mandatory for financial years beginning on or after January 1, 2011.
-These new and amended standards, interpretations and improvements to PFRS did not have any impact on the accounting policies, financial position or performance of the Group.
+The accounting policies adopted are consistent with those of the previous financial year except for the following new and amended standards and interpretations, which became effective beginning April 1, 2014.
+Unless otherwise indicated, the adoption of these new and amended standards and interpretations did not have impact on the financial position or performance of the Group.